afniko/University/README.md

 ### Issue#20 Need to deploy by Docker.
 Added docker compose for build and deployment.
 Branch: issue20

+###  Issue#23 Create separate Postgres DB.
+And deploy it in docker-compose.
+Added docker Postgres DB with parameters.
+Exclude H2 DB for deployment.
+Use H2 DB for tests.
+Branch: docker_postgres

 ## Author
 With best regards, Mykola Afanasiev!